 Donnie Darko is the name of the protagonist.
 He’s a teenaged boy who lives with his parents and two sisters in the affluent suburbs of Middlesex, Virginia, circa 1988.
 Donnie attends a private high school and has a crush on the new girl in town.
 He also sees a $200/hour psychiatrist.
 Donnie is troubled, possibly even schizophrenic, but sensitive and intelligent; he can deconstruct the writings of Graham Greene as easily as the mythos of Smurfs.

 In 2011 Donnie Darko was number three on Empire Magazine’s list of 50 Greatest American Independent Movies, just below Mean Streets and Reservoir Dogs.
-The reasons are many.
 It’s an insanely ambitious, genre-blending first film made by Richard Kelly who was only 24 years old when he wrote and directed it.
 Despite Kelly’s age and lack of experience, Donnie Darko is a showcase of clever stylistic touches, inspired musical choices and interesting camerawork.
-For instance, an early sequence at Donnie’s high school is reminiscent of an MTV music video with normal, slow and fast camera speeds timed to the ‘80’s pop classic, Head over Heels, effectively establishing the time, place, characters, and relationships, as well as creating a visual tie-in to one of the story’s more mind-bending conceits: time travel!
+For instance, an early sequence at Donnie’s high school is reminiscent of an MTV music video with normal, slow and fast camera speeds timed to the ‘80’s pop classic, Head over Heels, effectively establishing the time, place, characters and relationships, as well as creating a visual tie-in to one of the story’s more mind-bending conceits: the manipulation of time.

 Jake Gyllenhaal, with an impish grin that exudes boyish charm, gives a breakout performance as Donnie Darko.
 The stellar supporting cast includes Jake’s real life sister, Maggie Gyllenhaal, Mary McDonnell as his mother, Katherine Ross as his psychiatrist, Seth Rogen as a high school bully, and Patrick Swayze as a pop-psych guru.
 Providing some John Hughes-styled comic relief are Beth Grant and David Moreland as a P.E. teacher and school principal.
 The ensemble’s one weak link is Drew Barrymore who also served as executive producer.
 Barrymore is unconvincing as one of Donnie’s teachers, and her attempts to sound like an intellectual feel awkward.
 But that’s a minor quibble.
 Donnie Darko is one of the best films of 2001.